-(Activity) Pre-Assessment
+(Activity): Pre-Assessment

-Place an identifier on the top right side of your handout.
-The same identifier will be used at the conclusion of the training on the post-assessment.
-It is not necessary for you to write your name on the pre-assessment.
+Distribute the pre-assessment.
+Ask participants to place an a four-digit numerical on the top right corner of the handout.
+State that the same identifier will be used at the conclusion of the training on the post-assessment.
+Remind participants not to write their name on the pre-/post-assessments.
+Collect the assessments when the activity is completed.